-The need for more truck drivers is rapidly increasing today as the shipping industry undergoes a driver shortage.
-With a driver shortage, rising equipment costs and new regulations, shippers are in competition with one another to gain carrier’s business.
+A shipper of choice is a supplier or a business whose freight and communication is the most appealing to freight carriers.
+Being recognized as the shipper of choice can ease many logistics burdens and will enhance your business operations.
+With a driver shortage, rising equipment costs, and new regulations, shippers are in competition with one another to gain carriers’ business.
 It is more important than ever for shippers to find creative, appealing ways to attract carriers and become a shipper of choice.

 Shippers that regularly detain drivers will find it hard to get a carrier to haul their freight, or even haul it at all.
 With ELD’s in place, carriers can easily determine how much time the driver was idle at your dock.
-Drivers can operate up to 11 hours behind the wheel due to highway traffic, roadside inspections, weighing loads, loading and unloading, refueling and maintenance work.
-Shippers should consider expenditures on their dock operations.
-Improvements will cost money but will eventually lead to major cost savings per year.
+Drivers can operate up to 11 hours behind the wheel due to highway traffic, roadside inspections, weighing loads, loading and unloading, refueling, and maintenance work.
+Shippers should consider expenditures in their dock operations.
+Improvements will cost money initially but will lead to major cost savings each year.

-Being available on off-peak hours and weekends to ship is a great way to become the shipper of choice.
-If drivers can travel during the day, evening or weekends, you are helping maximize their 11 hours allowed behind the wheel (as mentioned above).
+Another way to become the preferred shipper of choice is to be available on off-peak ours and weekends.
+If drivers can travel during the day, evening, or weekends, you are helping maximize their 11 hours allowed behind the wheel (as mentioned above).
 This can benefit both the truck driver and the shipper to get the shipment from point A to B as quickly and easily as possible.